goseind/gosein.de/about.md

 * DBs: **PostgreSQL**
 * Operating Systems, Servers and Networking: **Linux/Unix**, Microsoft/Windows servers, Cisco, PaloAlto, HP servers, VMware

-## How to reach me
+## How to reach me (and get my CV)

 The best way to contact me is through [LinkedIn](https://www.linkedin.com/in/goseind/), and I'm sorry if it sometimes takes a while for me to respond.
+This way you can also ask for my CV.

 ## In my free time